BMW 501: Reception and production

 The 501 was introduced to the public in April 1951 at the Frankfurt Motor Show, as was its less expensive, production-ready rival, the Mercedes-Benz 220.
 The 501 made an impression on the public with its solid engineering and its extravagance.
 Its list price of more than fifteen thousand Deutsche Mark was about four times the average yearly salary in Germany at the time.
 The public nicknamed the 501 "Barockengel" (Baroque Angel) in reference to the curved, flowing style of the body, which was reminiscent of the Baroque era.

 Development issues delayed the start of production until late 1952, and even then BMW still did not have equipment for pressing body panels in operation.
 The first 2,045 four-door saloon bodies were built by Karosserie Baur and were shipped from Baur in Stuttgart to BMW's factory in Munich for assembly.
 The thousandth 501 was completed on 1 September 1953.

 The 501 and derivatives built at BMW were four-door saloons.
 Coupe and convertible versions were available as custom orders from Baur or Autenrieth.

 A road test of the 501 in March 1953 by Auto- und Motorrad-Welt reported better than average wind resistance, as well as good ride quality and an effective heating system.
 The fuel consumption was reported to be 10.3 L/100km.

 Development of the BMW 501

 The 501A was released in 1954 as a replacement for the original 501 with similar trim and equipment, but which sold for DM14,180, a price reduction of more than eight hundred Deutsche Mark from the original 501.
-The 501B was a decontented [sic] version that sold for DM500 less than the 501A.
+The 501B was a decontented version that sold for DM500 less than the 501A.
 Both the 501A and 501B used a revised M337 engine.

 The engine and the model designation were altered again in the spring of 1955.
 The 501A and 501 B were replaced by the 501/3, with an updated M337 engine.
 The 501/3 was introduced alongside the 501 V8, which featured a detuned version of the 2.6-litre V8 introduced in the 502 the previous year.
 The 501/3 and 501 V8 were continued until 1958, when the six-cylinder engine and the 501 model designation were discontinued.